-- That said, avoid risking injury by not asking for help if you need to move something heavy.
-Always seek help for moving heavy objects, but exercise common sense and wear a face covering.
+- That said, always seek help for moving heavy objects, but exercise common sense and wear a face covering.

 - If working on site, or in a busy environment, try to minimise unnecessary moving around, and stagger break times where possible.

 We’ve taken a brief look at the typical hazards that plumbers face on a daily basis.
-It’s not an exhaustive list by any means, but I hope it makes at least somebody think about how easily they could be harmed and the consequences.
+It’s not an exhaustive list by any means, but I hope it makes at least somebody think about how easily they could be harmed or become unwell, and the financially consequences.

 Even if it prevents one plumber or trades person from injury then it was worth writing.